MicroEJ/docs/VEEPortingGuide/uiSimulation.rst

 =========

 A standard mock is running on the same JVM than the HIL Engine (see :ref:`mock` chapter).
 It shares the same classpath.
-When the application is not using the MicroUI library (i.e., it is not an UI application, whether the platform holds the MicroEJ Graphics Engine or not), the Front Panel mock runs a standard mock.
+When the application is not using the MicroUI library (i.e., it is not an UI application, whether the VEE Port holds the MicroEJ Graphics Engine or not), the Front Panel mock runs a standard mock.
 When the application is using the MicroUI library, the Front Panel UI mock runs on the same JVM than the MicroEJ Simulator.
 In this case, the other mocks don't share the same classpath than the Front Panel mock.
 As a consequence, an other mock than the Front Panel mock can not send input events to MicroUI, the object created in the standard mocks's class loader are not available in the Front Panel UI's class loader (and vice versa), etc.

 Since the UI Pack 13.2.0, it is possible to force to run the Front Panel UI mock in the same classpath than the HIL Engine by adding the property ``-Dej.fp.hil=true`` in the application JRE tab.
-Note that this option only works when the version of the MicroEJ Architecture used to build the Platform is 7.17.0 or higher.
+Note that this option only works when the version of the MicroEJ Architecture used to build the VEE Port is 7.17.0 or higher.